flame-engine/flame/doc/flame/inputs/pointer_events.md

 ```

 Note that you can still listen to the "raw" onPointerMove methods for additional functionality, just
-make sure to call the `super` version to enable the `HoverCallbacks` functionality.
+make sure to call the `super` version to enable the `HoverCallbacks` behavior.

 ### Demo

 Play with the demo below to see the pointer hover events in action.

-Explain

 ```{flutter-app}
 :sources: ../flame/examples